akebu6/SOLVEAURA/README.md

 ### Research Objectives
-1. To design an accessible and comprehensive voice-enabled educational platform
+1. To evaluate usability of the application for visually impaired pupils
-2. To develop an educational application that uses NLP, Speech-to-text and MathML
+3. To design an educational platform that increases accessibility for visually impaired pupils
-3. To evaluate the effective and usability of the application for visually impaired pupils
+3. To develop an educational application that uses NLP, Speech-to-text and MathML

 ### Research Questions
 1. How can an application that uses voice control be designed?